phansch/mini_rfc_for_cargo_lint_configuration/README.md

 This is a rough plan for adding lint configuration by config file to Cargo.

 It's a continuation of [this issue][that_issue].
 I copied over relevant parts that were written by @rantanen and expanded on additional parts.
-It's supposed to be a rough plan on how this can be finally added to Cargo.

 ## Summary